Version 3.2: October 27, 2019

 The lower group will be taught again that the earth is at “the centre of the universe” and man is pre-eminent.
 They will be taught that happiness consists in work and obedience.
 They will never “awake” from their “intoxication.”

 It is interesting that Scogan thinks they could go back to the teaching that the earth was at the centre of the universe just for the lower classes.
-In the current phase of our real world, man’s status has been downgraded so that we are just supposed to be like other animals, and a nasty pest on the earth that causes climate catastrophes.
-We are surrounded by endless galaxies supposedly full of planets like ours and we don’t even have a single universe anymore in the current pop culture “science” of multi-verses.
-We are just biological machines without free will that somehow evolved from inanimate matter surrounded by chaos and an empty void.
+In the current phase of our real world, man’s status has been downgraded so that we are just supposed to be like other animals, and a nasty pest on the earth that causes climate catastrophes (and not the Sun).
+We are surrounded by endless galaxies supposedly full of planets like ours and we don’t even have a single universe anymore in the current pop culture “science” of multiverses.
+We are supposed to be just biological machines without free will that somehow evolved from inanimate matter surrounded by chaos and an empty void.

 Denis asked Scogan where he would fit in.
-Scogan replied that he could not see him fitting into any of the three categories, so it would be the “lethal chamber” for Denis [R – to do: copy out the quote by Russell].
+Scogan replied that he could not see him fitting into any of the three categories, so it would be the “lethal chamber” for Denis [to do: copy out the quote by Russell and link] [similar attitude by Shaw: 18].

 Denis feels hurt by this terrible statement.